vyong/4800a3/README.txt

 **************
 Complications
 **************
 There are no complications for this program.
-Camera is disabled as that functionality is not 100% working.
+Camera only rotates clockwise to see the cube from all perspectives.

 ************
 Compilation